 Name: Shawn Age: 41 County of Residence: Allegheny, originally from Burlington, CT a sleepy bedroom/hill town community in Hartford County, CT.
 I’ve also lived in Boston, Cambridge, Somerville, Jamaica Plain and Roslindale, MA.
 MA IS MY TRUE HOME.
 Pronouns: I’m a cis gay man and don’t care what you call me.
 How do you describe your identity?
 Gay/queer/bear/cub/ethical slut […]

-Name: Sean Meloy Age: 29 County of Residence: Allegheny, formerly Centre County and Washington DC Preferred Pronouns: He / His / Him How do you describe your identity?
-Gay male Please describe your coming out experience.
+Name: Laura Age: 56 Pronouns: She/her County of Residence: Allegheny, formerly Mercer County and Centre County.
+How do you describe your identity?
+Lesbian/gay Please describe your coming out experience.
 Where did you find support?
 What challenges did you face?
 A friend at college suggested that I might be gay when she noticed I wasn’t “scoping out” the […]